oakkamyo/react-app/README.md

-# Getting Started with Web Developer Interview
+# Getting Started with ReactJS App

 1) Download the project from github
 2) Open the terminal/ Command Prompt